muellsen/TREX/README.md

 <img src="https://latex.codecogs.com/gif.latex?y&space;=X\beta&space;+\sigma&space;\epsilon&space;" />

-Here, y and X are given continuous outcome and predictor data.
+Here, X is a known design matrix and y is a known continuous response vector.
 The vector &beta; comprises the unknown coefficients and &sigma; an unknown scale.

 The package handles the solution of the TREX objective.